MurmurationsNetwork/MurmurationsDocumentation/docs/developers/wp-aggregator.md

 ## Quick start configuration

-By default the aggregator plugin will be configured to collect collect profile URLs from the main production index, and collect the last 30 profiles that have been added to the network.
+By default the aggregator plugin will be configured to collect collect profile URLs from the main production index, and collect the last 100 profiles that have been added to the network.

 To do a basic functionality test once you've activated the plugin:

 - Generate and add a Mapbox API key, following the link in the Murmurationgs Aggregator > Settings > Map tab.

-- Create a new WP page and add the shortcode `[murmurations_map]` to it.
+- Create a new WP page and add the shortcode `[murmurations_react_map]` to it, or `[murmurations_react_directory]` for a Directory listings page.

 - On the Murmurations Aggregator admin dashboard, click "Update nodes from the network".
 You should then see some log output as the aggregator fetches node data from the network.